deye9/node-multi-tenant/README.md

 ## Dependencies

-This application relies heavily on sequelizejs for its database connections.
-Dialects supported as of now are MySQL, SQLite, PostgreSQL and MSSQL.
-You can read up here http://docs.sequelizejs.com/manual/installation/usage.html#dialects.
-Also the following packages are required dependencies
+This application relies heavily on Prisma and Knex for its database connections.
+You can read up here https://www.prisma.io/docs/orm/overview/databases as regards the databases supported.
+Also the following packages are required dependencies alongside the minimum versions of the respective packages used

 ```
-  -  "auto-bind": "^2.0.0",
+    - "@prisma/client": "^5.7.1",
-  -  "pg": "^7.8.1",
+    - "knex": "^3.1.0",
-  -  "sequelize": "^4.42.0",
+    - "nanoid": "3",
-  -  "sequelize-cli": "^5.4.0",
+    - "pg": "^8.11.3",
-  -  "dotenv": "^6.2.0"
+    - "typescript": "^5.3.3"
 ```

 <!-- ## Caveats -->